JoabMendes/luizalabs_test/README.md

 As I'm using Django for this project, by default it proposes the use of a layered MVC architecture (Models, Views and Controllers - In Django they are called Models, Templates and Views instead).
-The models provide an interface for the application domain data in a Object oriented structure.
-As I created an API I don't use the Template layer and my Views implement the API logic and access to the endpoints: Here is a package diagram of this project:
+The models provide an interface for the application domain data in an Object oriented structure.
+As I created an API, I don't use the Template layer and my Views implement the API logic and access to the endpoints: Here is a package diagram of this project:

 ![Package Diagram](https://i.imgur.com/SEcgMWm.png)

-Other packages and modules are present in the application but the diagram represent the main ones that execute the API flow:
+Other packages and modules are present in the source but the diagram represents the main ones that execute the API flow:

 The `app` package contains the the django settings and the wsgi module.
 It also has the `urls` module, which provides the system urls and loads the main template.

-It includes the `api.urls` instance loading the api package endpoints into the main application.
+The `app.urls` includes the `api.urls` instance loading the api package endpoints into the main application.

 The `api.urls` module provides the REST API endpoints, loading the views from the `api.views` package.

-The `api.views` package has the two modules: `api.department_view` and the `api.employee_view` and they implement the REST api methods for the models, which are accessed from the `domain.models` module.
+The `api.views` package has the modules: `api.department_view` and the `api.employee_view` and they implement the REST api methods for the models, which are accessed from the `domain.models` module.

 ## API Endpoints

-The implemented API provides endpoints to manage the two domain entities of this project in a REST format through the default HTTP methods and retuning json responses.
+The implemented API provides endpoints to manage the two existing domain entities (Department/Employee) in a REST format through the default HTTP methods and retuning json responses.
 The existing API endpoints are:

 ### Employee endpoints:

 #### Listing employees

-Retrieves all existing employees entities in the database.
+Retrieves all existing employees instances in the database.
-It supports pagination if the enabled param is specified.
+It supports pagination if the `pagination=1` param is specified.

 - **endpoint:** `/api/v1/employee/`
 - **method:** `GET`